Abhinand-krishna-R/devpilot/README.md

    and similar tools keep the old PATH until the whole app restarts.
 3. In a new window, run `Get-Command devpilot`.
 For a pipx install it should point at `C:\Users\<you>\.local\bin\devpilot.exe`.

+**`--json` output redirected to a file fails with `JSONDecodeError: Expecting value` when read back** This is a PowerShell quirk, not a DevPilot bug.
+Windows PowerShell (the `powershell.exe` that ships with Windows, as opposed to PowerShell 7/`pwsh`) writes `>` and `>>` redirected output as UTF-16LE with a byte-order-mark by default, not UTF-8 — so `devpilot review . --json > out.json` produces a file whose first two bytes are `FF FE`, which `json.load()` (or any UTF-8 reader) can't parse.
+Fixes, in order of preference:
+- Use PowerShell 7 (`pwsh`) instead of Windows PowerShell — it defaults to UTF-8 for redirection.
+- Or explicitly force UTF-8: `devpilot review . --json | Out-File -Encoding utf8 out.json`
+- Or avoid the shell redirection entirely and write the file from Python, e.g. `python -c "import subprocess,json; ..."` capturing `stdout` directly (this is also what a CI step or another program calling DevPilot should do, rather than shelling out through `>`).

 To refresh a stale PowerShell session without restarting it:
 ```powershell